Naveenknavee/Kubernetes/README.md

 minikube ip + nodePort

-or minikube service command (which creates a proxy
+or minikube service command (which creates a proxy )

+kuctl apply -f <file.yaml> to exicute the files